The Festival presents events throughout the year.

-The 11th Annual Palm Beach Poetry Festival took place January 19-24, 2015, in partnership with Delray Beach Center for the Arts at Old School Square, in the heart of Delray Beach, Florida.
+The 12th Annual Palm Beach Poetry Festival will kick off January 18-23, 2016, presented in partnership with Delray Beach Center for the Arts at Old School Square, in the heart of Delray Beach, Florida.
 We will announce our faculty and featured poets for 2016 mid June.
 We are hard at work on a new website!

 In January 2015 our faculty included Chard deNiord, Linda Gregerson, Thomas Lux, Maurice Manning, Molly Peacock, Brenda Shaughnessy, Patricia Smith, and Robert Wrigley.
 Six days of reading events, interviews, craft lectures, poetry workshops.
-Malcolm London and Rachel McKibbens headlined the annual coffee house and performed for local high school audiences as one part of the festival's community outreach.
+Malcolm London and Rachel McKibbens headlined the annual coffee house and performed for local high school audiences.
 Additional conference faculty Sally Bliumis-Dunn, Nickole Brown, and Ginger Murchison taught one-on-one conferences.
-Our very special guest poet Dana Gioia, poet, essayist, critic and former Chairman of the National Endowment for the Arts (2003-2009) was interviewed and read on Wednesday evening.
+Our very special guest poet was Dana Gioia, poet, essayist, critic and former Chairman of the National Endowment for the Arts (2003-2009) .

 A special event, “Ballet’s Child,” inspired by the poems of Lani Scozzari with choreography by Donna Goffredo Murray was presented on Friday night.
 See the trailer for this beautiful and moving collaborative performance.